wmcbrine/tivoremote/README.txt

-For the TiVo's on-screen keyboards, instead of moving the cursor around manually to select each letter, you can type your text here, and the program will do it automatically.
-Set "Cols:" to the number of columns in the keyboard, and ensure that the selector is on 'A' when you start sending the text.
+For the TiVo's on-screen keyboards, instead of moving the cursor around manually to select each letter, you can type your text here, and the program will enter it for you.
+The typical case now is to use the TiVo's new direct text entry method, which is selected by setting "Cols:" to zero (the default).
+This now works on the Series 3, HD and Premiere, and even works in HME apps if they've been updated to support it.

+For apps that still require the old method, set "Cols:" to the number of columns in the keyboard, and ensure that the selector is on 'A' when you start sending the text.
 If these aren't set correctly, the results are unpredicatble.
-And even when they _are_ set correctly, there's still a risk on some screens, such as Search by Title, which moves the selector to the right as soon as it finds an exact match; to get around this, you might want to type only the first few letters there.

-As a special case, set "Cols:" to zero to use the new direct text entry method with a TiVo Premiere.
-I recommend using this whenever possible, since it's faster and reduces the risk of arrowing into the wrong place.
+The new method should be used when possible, since it's faster and reduces the risk of arrowing into the wrong place.
-But note that it doesn't work with HME apps yet, which includes YouTube.
 Where it's not supported, only spaces and numbers will come through in this mode.

 Command-line options